M&M's Solution Mark as Favorite (1 Favorite)

-- Trial 1-Place one piece of candy in your mouth and allow it to dissolve without using your tongue or teeth to help.
+- Trial 1-Place one M&M in your mouth and allow it to dissolve without using your tongue or teeth to help.
 Record the time (in seconds) it takes for the candy shell to dissolve.

-- Trial 2- Place another piece of candy in your mouth and allow it to dissolve using only your tongue to move it around.
+- Trial 2- Place another M&M in your mouth and allow it to dissolve using only your tongue to move it around.
 Record the time (in seconds) it takes for the candy shell to dissolve.

-- Trail 3- Place another piece of candy in your mouth and allow it to dissolve using your tongue and teeth.
+- Trail 3- Place another M&M in your mouth and allow it to dissolve using your tongue and teeth.
 Record the time (in seconds) it takes for the candy shell to dissolve.